kailash-manasarovar/statement/docs/timeline/2026/august.md

 - God's representatives don't look right, and even when they do, their miracles are so shocking they must be stymied and controlled.
 - It's amazing that they have put so much resource, time, and effort into the *Better Way* and then when it turned up, they decided they didn't like it much.
 - But expected.
-- So they'll be wanting to keep the violence and violation (hence my bizarrely unpleasant experiences of late), and to maintain the ancient hate and the murder of the mother (a tragedy of world-ending proportion), under the erroneous belief we humans are doing the right thing because, contrary to the obvious, we always think we do a better job than Him.
+- So they'll be wanting to keep the violence and violation (hence my bizarrely unpleasant experiences of late), and to maintain the ancient hate and the murder of the mother (a tragedy of world-ending proportion), under the erroneous belief we humans are doing the right thing because, contrary to the glaringly obvious, we always think we do a better job than Him.
 - The definition of insanity (believing we're better than God, or that we can eliminate Him, or that we *are* Him) is attempting to prove it again and again and expecting a different outcome.
-- And that is why my widowhood is never ending; and once they had scanned me for viability (Dorset), and got eggs from me in Dublin (and then again in Bali, reopening the scar), they thought they'd finish me off in Tibet for good.
+- And that is why my widowhood is apparently never ending...
-- And I'm still here.
+- And why I'm still here.
-- Anyway.
-Did you see the white dove this morning.
-She's in love!
-She has a boyfriend too.
-Did you see? (sigh, swoon)